whichdigital/active-rest-client/README.md

 #### Api-Auth

 Using the [Api-Auth](https://github.com/mgomes/api_auth) integration it is very easy to sign requests.
 Include the Api-Auth gem in your Gemfile and in then add it to your application.
-Then simply configure Api-Auth one time in your app and all requests will be signed from then on.
+Then simply configure Api-Auth one time in your app and PUT/POST requests will be signed from then on.

 ```ruby
 require 'api-auth'